 Meh.
 That’s all I can say about the book, briefly speaking.
 A disappointing read that promised some adventures of pregnant women on a run in a foreign country but turned out to be a collection of unrelated reminiscences and memories.

 I loved this novel.
 It uses elements of science fiction to make you think about the way people’s minds work and grow.
 The book will be published in January 2019.

 5. The Old Drift by Namwali Serpell

 Oh the almighty Universe how do I EVER explain what this book is like?!
 I can only say that it’s something huge, uneven, unpredictable and definitely not simple.
 I liked some moments and hated others.
 The Old Drift will be published on 21st March 2019.
-A full review will be posted later.
-You can read the preview now.
+You can now read my full review of the book.